thiswillbeyourgithub/fowlrot/README.md

 The script can be customized using these environment variables:

 - `FOWLROT_MODULO`: Time period in seconds (default: 60, minimum: 20).
 Lowering it makes the code change more often, but if the two sides take too long to launch, they might miss the synchronization window.
 - `FOWLROT_SECRET`: Required secret string for code generation.
+You can generate a strong secret using a command like `openssl rand -hex 64`.
 - `FOWLROT_BIN`: Command to run `fowl` (default: `"uvx --quiet fowl@latest"` if `uvx` is installed, otherwise `"fowl"`).
 - `FOWLROT_HRS_BIN`: Command to run `HumanReadableSeed` (default: `"uvx --quiet HumanReadableSeed@latest"` if `uvx` is installed, otherwise `"HumanReadableSeed"`).